aiera-inc/aiera-rest-openapi/README.md

 # Aiera OpenAPI Specifications
-This repository contains OpenAPI specifications for Aiera's REST endpoint, designed to facilitate integration with function calling models on OpenAI.
+This repository contains OpenAPI specifications for Aiera's REST endpoint, designed to facilitate integration with function calling models using langchain's [OpenAPI toolkit](https://python.langchain.com/v0.1/docs/integrations/toolkits/openapi/).

 ## Overview
 Aiera provides a powerful REST API that allows developers to access financial data, earnings call transcripts, and other valuable information.
-This OpenAPI specification enables seamless integration with OpenAI's function calling models, enhancing the capabilities of AI-powered financial analysis tools.
+This OpenAPI specification enables seamless integration with the OpenAPI's function calling toolkit, enhancing the capabilities of AI-powered financial analysis tools.

 ## Key Features

-* OpenAI Function Calling Compatibility: Structured in a way that's optimized for use with OpenAI's function calling feature.
+* Toolkit Compatibility: Structured in a way that's optimized for use with function calling.
 * Easy Integration: Can be used with popular OpenAPI tools and code generators for quick implementation in various programming languages.

 ## Usage